vaneenige/webgl-structure/README.md

 #### Overall Workflow
 To enhance the overall workflow these tools are really helpful to stay consistent with your code style and applying new techniques and standards while staying backwards compatible.

 * **Webpack:** Used to compile Javascript (with [Babel](https://babeljs.io)) for backwards compatibility.
-Running the development script watches and compiles Javascript as you develop and offers a localhost to see your application run.
-Running the production script compiles the Javascript once and uglifies it to get the smallest size available.
+Running the development script watches and bundles Javascript as you develop and offers a localhost to see your application run on.
+Running the production script bundles the Javascript once and uglifies it to get the smallest size available.
 More documentation can be found [here](https://webpack.js.org).

 * **ESLint:** Used to maintain Javascript code standards throughout the project.
 This workflow uses the [Airbnb Style Guide](https://github.com/airbnb/javascript) and can be adjusted to your liking in the `.eslintrc` file.
 More documentation can be found [here](http://eslint.org).